Princeton University: Admissions

 Princeton offers several methods to apply: the Common Application, the Coalition Application, and the QuestBridge Application.
 Princeton's application requires several writing supplements and submitting a graded written paper.

 Princeton's undergraduate program is highly selective, admitting 5.8% of undergraduate applicants in the 2019–2020 admissions cycle (for the Class of 2024).
 The middle 50% range of SAT scores was 1470–1560, the middle 50% range of the ACT composite score was 33–35, and the average high school GPA was a 3.91.
 For graduate admissions, in the 2021–2022 academic year, Princeton received 12,553 applications for admission and accepted 1,322 applicants, with a yield rate of 51%.

 In the 1950s, Princeton used an ABC system to function as a precursory early program, where admission officers would visit feeder schools and assign A, B, or C ratings to students.
 From 1977 to 1995, Princeton employed an early action program, and in 1996, transitioned to an early decision program.
 In September 2006, the university announced that all applicants for the Class of 2012 would be considered in a single pool, ending the school's early decision program.
 In February 2011, following decisions by the University of Virginia and Harvard University to reinstate their early admissions programs, Princeton announced it would institute a single-choice early action option for applicants, which it still uses.

-Princeton reinstated its transfer students program in 2018 after a three decades moratorium; the program encourages applicants from low-income families, the military, and community colleges.
+Princeton reinstated its transfer students program in 2018 after a three decade moratorium; the program encourages applicants from low-income families, the military, and community colleges.

 Costs and financial aid

 As of the 2021–2022 academic year, the total cost of attendance is $77,690.
 61% of all undergraduates receive financial aid, with the average financial aid grant being $57,251.
 Tuition, room, and board is free for families making up to $65,000, and financial aid is offered to families making up to $180,000.
 In 2001, expanding on earlier reforms, Princeton became the first university to eliminate the use of student loans in financial aid, replacing them with grants.
 In addition, all admissions are need-blind, and financial aid meets 100% of demonstrated financial need.
 The university does not use academic or athletic merit scholarships.
 In September 2022, Princeton announced that it would cover all costs for families earning $100,000 a year or less, with reduced costs for higher income families as well.

 Kiplinger magazine in 2019 ranked Princeton as the fifth best value school in a combined list comparing private universities, private liberal arts colleges, and public colleges, noting that the average graduating debt was $9,005.
-For its 2021 rankings, the U.S. News & World Report ranked it second in its category for "Best Value Schools."
+For its 2021 rankings, the U.S. News & World Report ranked it second in its category for "Best Value Schools".